 Many embedded generators are located together with a load and only the excess energy produced may be exported to the network.
 It is common to use a single bidirectional energy meter that only measures the Net energy import or export from the load/generator installation.

-&lt;sup>15 An example of new technology under development is the Ground Fault Neutraliser.
+&lt;sup>15 An example of new technology is the Rapid Earth Fault Current Limiter.